lucasamonrc/retfsm/README.md

 During my sophomore year in college I took a class called "Discrete Structures".
 We spent a great deal of the first quarter of that class talking about regular expression and their FSM counterparts.
 A lot of my homework involved of taking language grammars (usually represented through regular expressions) and converting them to FSM by hand.
 This tool is a gift to my past self.

-`retfsm` is a CLI application that converts regular expression to is Finite State Machine (FSM) graph representation.
+`retfsm` is a CLI application that converts regular expression to its Finite State Machine (FSM) graph representation.
 Output to `.dot`, `.svg`, `.png`, and `.jpg` files.
 Run `retfsm` as a REPL or as command with `retfsm draw`.
 Input can be passed by stdin redirection, file, or literal strings.
 Output, if not specified, defaults to a `.dot` file.

 ### Example